CliMA/Oceananigans.jl/docs/src/grids.md

 This simple grid

 * Lives on the CPU.
 To make a grid on the GPU (if one is available) we write `architecture = GPU()`.
   And for multiple CPUs or GPUs --- we'll get to that.
 * Has a domain that's "periodic" in ``x, y``, but bounded in ``z``.
 * Has `16` cells in `x`, `8` cells in `y`, and `4` cells in `z`.
 That means there are ``16 \times 8 \times 4 = 512`` cells in all.
 * Has an `x` dimension that spans from `x=0`, to `x=64`.
 And `y` spans `y=0` to `y=32`, and `z` spans `z=0` to `z=8`.
-* Has cells that are all the same size, dividing the ``16 \times 8 \times 4`` box into ``4 \times 4 \times 2`` cells.
+* Has cells that are all the same size, dividing the box in 512 that each has dimension ``4 \times 4 \times 2``.
   Note that length units are whatever is used to construct the grid, so it's up to the user to make sure that all inputs use consistent units.

-To make a grid on the _GPU_ (to run this, a GPU has to be available and [`CUDA.jl`](https://cuda.juliagpu.org/stable/) must be working) that's two-dimensional in ``x, z`` and has variably-spaced cell interfaces in the `z`-direction, we write:
+To construct a grid on the _GPU_ that's two-dimensional in ``x, z`` and has variably-spaced cell interfaces in the `z`-direction, we write:

 ```@setup grids_gpu
 using Oceananigans